Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Hybrid Robot Planning with General-Purpose Policies

-A solution to a hybrid robot planning problem is a sequence of robot skills $[a_1, \ldots, a_n]$ which, when executed in the initial state $x_i$, reach a state $x_n$ such that $x_n \in \gX_g$.
-Typically, model-based search or planning approaches could be used to compute solutions for such problems, given that the initiation and termination sets of robot skills are available.
-However, in the current setting, robot skills are parameterized by continuous initiation and termination conditions, preventing the use of standard search and planning techniques.
+A solution to a hybrid robot planning problem is a sequence of skills $[a_1, \ldots, a_n]$ that, when executed from $x_i$, reaches a state $x_n \in \gX_g$.
+In principle, such problems could be solved by model-based search if the initiation and termination sets of all skills were explicitly available.
+In our setting, however, these sets are induced by continuous geometric and controller-level constraints, and may depend on scene context not explicitly captured by the symbolic state.
+As a result, even when the symbolic actions predict that two skills $a_i$ and $a_j$ are compatible, there may not exist states $x,x' \in \gX$ such that $x \models \beta_{a_i}$, $x' \models \gI_{a_j}$, and the robot can transition between $x$ and $x'$ through collision-free motion planning or skill execution.

-Additionally, we identify two major challenges that make it infeasible to use general-purpose robot skills for hybrid robot planning problems.
-Firstly, general-purpose object-centric skills are typically trained in isolation, involving only the objects present in the skill parameters.
-Therefore, the learned policies may not be applicable when additional objects or obstacles are present.
-Secondly, it is impractical to train policies for the entire state space.
-Hence, skill policies are often trained over only a small part of the state space, which restricts the initiation and termination conditions of the skill, rendering composition with other skills infeasible.
-Formally, given two robot skills $a_i$ and $a_j$, there may not exist a state $x \in \gX$ such that $x \models \beta_{a_i}$ and $x \models \gI_{a_j}$ so that the skills $a_i$ and $a_j$ can be composed together.

-\emph{We identify three core properties that would allow general-purpose robot skills to be used for hybrid robot planning problems}: $(i)$ Given a skill $a$, there must be a way for the robot to move through free space to reach a state $x \in \gI_{a}$; $(ii)$ given a skill $a$, there must be a way for the robot to move to the free space from a state $x \in \beta_{a}$; and $(iii)$ there must be a way to select states $x_i, x_j \in \gX$ with $x_i \models \gI_{a}$ and $x_j \models \beta_{a}$ such that the skill policy $\pi_{a}$ can be successfully executed from $x_i$ to $x_j$, and properties $(i)$ and $(ii)$ respectively hold for $x_i$ and $x_j$.
-These three properties allow a robot to use structured kinematic motion planning to wrap a general-purpose robot skill and then compose it with other skills.
+To support planning in this setting, each skill $a \in \gA$ must expose three properties to the planner: $(i)$ the robot must be able to reach a state $x \in \gI_{a}$ through collision-free motion; $(ii)$ after executing the skill, the robot must be able to return from a state $x \in \beta_{a}$ to free space; and $(iii)$ the planner must be able to identify compatible initiation and termination states $x_i, x_j \in \gX$ such that $x_i \models \gI_{a}$, $x_j \models \beta_{a}$, and executing $\pi_{a}$ from $x_i$ can realize the transition from $x_i$ to $x_j$.
+These requirements motivate the planning abstractions introduced in the next section, which enable structured motion planning to connect and compose otherwise black-box robot skills.